Immersion-Analytics/immersion-analytics-web-ext/README.md

 # Want to try our Tableau Integration for Immersive Visualization?
 We enable any Tableau user to take their existing Tableau Dashboard and – in a matter of minutes – have it be visualized, analyzed, and communicated immersively.

-It's Free for Trial and Beta use.

-This extension relies on Immersion Analytics Visualizer and Runtime software for your preference of Hololens 2, Oculus, Magic Leap, iOS, PC or Mac.
+This extension relies on Immersion Analytics Visualizer and Runtime software for your preference of Hololens 2, Meta Quest, HTC, Android, iOS, Mac & PC.
+The technology can also be adapted for use embedded in the browser.

 Please signup for the Immersion Analytics Insider Access Program for trial & beta access to software including the Tableau Extension: https://www.immersionanalytics.com/join-now